Chart Color Schemes

 The level of general health in Douglas Park - Appin is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Douglas Park - Appin exhibits above-average health outcomes with a low prevalence of common health conditions among its general population.
+Douglas Park - Appin shows better health outcomes with a lower prevalence of common conditions among its general population compared to national averages.

-However, this prevalence is higher than the national average among older, at-risk cohorts.
+However, older and at-risk cohorts have higher-than-average rates.
 Approximately 54% (~8,044 people) of the total population has private health cover.
-The most prevalent medical conditions are arthritis and asthma, affecting 8.2 and 7.5% of residents respectively.
-A significant majority, 72.0%, claim to be completely free from medical ailments, compared to 68.7% across Greater Sydney.
-As of 2016 data, the area has a lower proportion of seniors aged 65 and over at 15.1% (2,258 people), compared to Greater Sydney's 16.5%.
-Despite this, health outcomes among seniors require more attention than those of the broader population.
+The most prevalent medical conditions are arthritis (affecting 8.2% of residents) and asthma (7.5%).
+72.0% of residents report being completely free of medical ailments, compared to 68.7% in Greater Sydney.
+The area has a lower percentage of seniors aged 65 and over at 15.1% (2,258 people) than the 16.5% in Greater Sydney.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health